Project for Research Methods for HCI @ Gatech

 Pen + Paper, Sketch, Invision, Principle, Adobe CC

-1. In the formative research phase, I took part in the in-store observation, task analysis, expert interviews.
-Then I worked with teammates to analyze our data and distilled the user requirements from our findings.
+1. I took part in all research methods and worked with teammates to analyze our data and distilled the user requirements.

 Our target users are Home Depot associates who need to do bay checking and in-store projects every day.
 We have 3 main challenges based on our research result.